radiant-rstats/docker/install/rsm-msba-windows.md

 <img src="figures/reset-credentials.png" width="500px">

 If there is an error related to the firewall, try turning off the firewall to check if the rsm-msba container now works.
-A better option, however, would be to visit IT to ensure you have your firewall and/or virus checker configured correctly.
+You should not be without a virus checker or firewall however!
+We recommend using **Windows Defender**.
+If you are not sure if Windows Defender is correctly configured, please check with IT.

 If you are able to select the C drive and no error is shown after clicking "Apply", try clicking on "Reset Credentials"